Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Civil.
 A significant historical date for this entry is April 2, 1865.

 Location.
 32° 27.129′ N, 87° 2.058′ W. Marker is in Valley Grande, Alabama, in Dallas County.
-Marker is at the intersection of Lapsley Street and County Road 236, on the right when traveling north on Lapsley Street.
+It is at the intersection of Lapsley Street and County Road 236, on the right when traveling north on Lapsley Street.
 Touch for map.
 Marker is in this post office area: Selma AL 36701, United States of America.
 Touch for directions.

 More about this marker.
 The foil period map on the rear has weathered with the adhesive causing the map to curl up and become unreadable.

-Photographed By Mark Hilton, May 28, 2023
+Photographed by Mark Hilton, May 28, 2023

 3. View of marker heading towards Kenan's Mill entrance.

-Photographed By Mark Hilton, May 28, 2023
+Photographed by Mark Hilton, May 28, 2023

 4. View of reverse side of Chalmers Attacks Marker looking north.